 This is an even smaller version of the RIC and also our most popular hearing aid style.

-Smaller than and ITE but can also include controls for memory and volume control that won’t fit on smaller hearing aids.
+Bigger than an ITC but can also include controls for memory and volume control that won’t fit on smaller hearing aids.

 What is a digital hearing aid?